Rebecca Kirkland papers, 1954-2012, 2024

 - Abstract:

-- Rebecca Gray Trent Kirkland (born 1942) is a pediatric endocrinologist and the third daughter of Mary Duke Biddle and Josiah C. Trent.
-This collection contains correspondence from her mother and stepfather about family relationships, travel, and holiday plans over the course of her life, as well as from her friends and sisters after she moves away to attend prepatory school.
+- Rebecca Gray Trent Kirkland (born 1942) is a pediatric endocrinologist and the third daughter of Mary Duke Biddle Trent (Semans) and Josiah C. Trent.
+This collection mostly contains correspondence from her mother and stepfather James H. Semans about family relationships, travel, and holiday plans over the course of her life, as well as from her friends and sisters after she moved away to attend prepatory school.
+There is also a transcript of a 2008 interview with Kirkland and two of her sisters about their family.

 - Extent: